 “We can now try this method with more lensed quasar systems to improve the precision of our measurement of the Hubble Constant.
 Perhaps this will lead us to a more complete cosmological model of the universe,” says Fassnacht.

-Read Cosmic Mystery Deepens After New Measurement of the Rate of Expansion of the Universe for more on this topic.
+Read Cosmic Mystery Deepens After New Measurement of Expansion Rate of the Universe for more on this topic.

 Reference: “A SHARP view of H0LiCOW: H0 from three time-delay gravitational lens systems with adaptive optics imaging” by Geoff C-F Chen, Christopher D Fassnacht, Sherry H Suyu, Cristian E Rusu, James H H Chan, Kenneth C Wong, Matthew W Auger, Stefan Hilbert, Vivien Bonvin, Simon Birrer, Martin Millon, Léon V E Koopmans, David J Lagattuta, John P McKean, Simona Vegetti, Frederic Courbin, Xuheng Ding, Aleksi Halkola, Inh Jee, Anowar J Shajib, Dominique Sluse, Alessandro Sonnenfeld and Tommaso Treu, 12 September 2019, Monthly Notices of the Royal Astronomical Society.